Faure must go: How one woman is risking her life to end 50-year dynasty in Togo

 Her father was first arrested in 1977 for distributing pamphlets calling for political change.

-In 2003, he was arrested along with 29 others, for attending a meeting to discuss opposition to Gnassingbé.

-"My father had electric cords wrapped on his genitalia and was tortured 'til he lost his voice.
+"In 1985 my father was arrested again.
+He had electric cords wrapped on his genitalia and was tortured 'til he lost his voice.
 When he lost his voice, a soldier said 'He is not screaming anymore probably because he was not feeling the pain anymore.'
 So they started hitting him 'til they broke 13 of his ribs."

+In 2003, when Nabourema was 13, her father was arrested along with 28 others, for attending a meeting to discuss opposition to Gnassingbé.

-Her father was released three days later but the message was clear.
+He was released three days later but the message was clear.
 He was expected to live in silence under the shadow of an oppressive regime.

 Faure Must Go